LINBIT/virter/README.md

 Virter requires:

 * A running libvirt daemon on the host where it is run
+* A container runtime.
+Currently, Virter supports `docker` and `podman`.

 Configuration is read by default from `~/.config/virter/virter.toml`.

 When starting virter for the first time, a default configuration file will be generated, including documentation about the various flags.

+### Container runtime

+Select the container runtime by setting `container.provider` to either `docker` or `podman`.

+#### podman

+Virter communicates with `podman` via it's REST-API.
+Make sure the API socket is available.

+This may be done by:

+* Starting podman via systemd: `systemctl --user start podman.socket` (use `systemctl --user enable --now podman.socket` to make this permanent)
+* Start podman manually: `podman system service`

 ### Network domain